wp-plugins/the-events-calendar/readme.txt

 3.x is a complete overhaul of the plugin, and as a result we're starting the changelog fresh.
 For release notes from the 2.x lifecycle, see <a href="http://m.tri.be/k">our 2.x release notes.</a>

+= 3.5.1 =

+* Fixed a bug where default events view dropdown on Settings page did not reflect the actual current default events view
+* Addressed poor display issues related to how week view rendered events on sites where the end of the day cutoff was set to midnight (thanks to Andy Fragen on the forums for catching this!)
+* Patched a problem where events in both a parent and child category would display multiple times in list view (thanks to Quentin for catching this one!)
+* Fixed an issue where tribe-events-full.css caused blog post titles to disappear for some users (thanks to Cynthia on the forums for the original report here!)

 = 3.5 =

 * Added fully responsive styles and functionality for all Events views!
 For an overview of the changes, see <a href="http://m.tri.be/hv">this blog post</a>